City of ClearlakeIf you need animal control services within the City of Clearlake, please call the Clearlake Police Department at (707) 994-8251.

 Anyone in the unincorporated area of the county, and Lakeport, can put a stray cat through our Community Cat Program for free.
 It will be altered, vaccinated, and ear notched at no cost to you.
 You only need to release it where you found it, keep it, or find it a new home.
-Learn more about our Stray Cat Program
+(Appointments are made on the 1st business day of the month for the following month) Learn more about our Stray Cat Program

 Surgery Drop Off

 If you are dropping off an animal for surgery, drop off is between 8am and 8:30am.

 Pick up for dogs and cats is between 4:30pm and 5pm.
 More info on our Spay /Neuter services

 LEAP is our county's animal disaster response group.
 It is made up of two different groups of people: the Animal Care & Control staff, as well as a group of highly trained volunteers.
 All volunteers have completed the necessary applications, submitted copies of their driving records, completed the ICS training series 100, 200, and 700, as well as attend our annual training.
 Learn more about LEAP

 Live release rate last year (15/16) - 75%